atvs1478/sq/README.md

 ### SqueezeAMP
 Works with the SqueezeAMP see [here](https://forums.slimdevices.com/showthread.php?110926-pre-ANNOUNCE-SqueezeAMP-and-SqueezeliteESP32) and [here](https://github.com/philippe44/SqueezeAMP).

-Use the `squeezelite-esp32-SqueezeAmp-sdkconfig.defaults` configuration file.
+if you want to rebuild, use the `squeezelite-esp32-SqueezeAmp-sdkconfig.defaults` configuration file.

-NB: you can use the pre-build binaries SqueezeAMP4MBFlash/SqueezeAMP8MBFlash which has all the hardware I/O set properly.
+NB: You can use the pre-build binaries SqueezeAMP4MBFlash/SqueezeAMP8MBFlash which has all the hardware I/O set properly.
 You can also use the generic binary I2S4MBFlash in which case the NVS parameters shall be set to get the exact same behavior
 - set_GPIO: 12=green,13=red,34=jack,2=spkfault
 - batt_config: channel=7,scale=20.24
 - dac_config: bck=33,ws=25,do=32